MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

 ### Create a managed private endpoint

-You must create managed [private endpoints](/azure/private-link/private-endpoint-overview) if you want to use [private connectivity](database-watcher-overview.md#private-connectivity) for data collection from SQL targets, for ingestion into the data store, and for connecting to a key vault.
+You must create managed [private endpoints](/azure/private-link/private-endpoint-overview) if you want to use [private connectivity](database-watcher-overview.md#private-connectivity) for data collection from SQL targets, for ingestion into the data store, and for connecting to key vaults.
 If you do not create private endpoints, database watcher defaults to using [public connectivity](database-watcher-overview.md#public-connectivity).

+> [!NOTE]
+>
+> Database watcher requires its own managed private endpoints to connect to Azure resources.
+Any private endpoint that might already exist for an Azure SQL logical server, a SQL managed instance, an Azure Data Explorer cluster, or a key vault cannot be used by a watcher.

-To create a managed private endpoint:
+To create a managed private endpoint for a watcher:

 1. If there is a read-only [lock](/azure/azure-resource-manager/management/lock-resources) on the resource, resource group, or subscription of the resource for which you are creating a managed private endpoint, remove the lock.
 You can add the lock again after the private endpoint is created successfully.